Starting your medical career can be difficult, especially when making the transition from academia to a professional healthcare setting.

 Don't be the kid that sits in the back of the class, thinking they're cooling than everyone else by not caring about what's going on and acting like they know everything already.
 Clearly, you don't, and neither do your peers.
 If you have questions, do not be hesitant in asking someone, and never make a wild guess.
 More than likely, others around you are wondering the same thing.

+The next thing in successfully working in the healthcare industry and starting your medical career is to admit when you don't know something.
 If you don’t know something, speak up.
-It will be okay, and you should never perform any task without the proper knowledge and the odds of you making a crucial mistakes are much lower for those that ask beforehand.
+It will be okay, and you should never perform any task without the proper knowledge.
+When you admit you don't know something, the odds of you making crucial mistakes are much lower.